EeswarKV/diagnosis-application/README.md

-# Frontend Developer Home Assignment
+# Frontend diagnostics app

-You are tasked to create a user interface for a diagnostics app.
+create a user interface for a diagnostics app.

 >The application fetches a collection of tests from the backend and performs calls to the backend API to execute the individual tests.
 >